-Methods of
+Methods of Evaluation/Assessment:

-Evaluation/Assessment:

-- There will be two short (approx. 2-3 page) papers, which will constitute 30% of the final grade; these short papers can be revised and resubmitted for reevaluation. - Class participation (with good preparation) will be 10% of the final grade.

-- Two in-class presentations will constitute 40%. - The final written assignment will be 20% of the final grade. - Due dates are absolute and late work will not be accepted without a prior approval. - Plagiarism detection software may be used in this course.
-Students may be required to submit their work in electronic form. - Students are expected to attend all the classes.
+- Four short (approx. 1-2 pages including references) papers; they respectively constitute 15%, 25%, 25% and 15% of the final grade. - The first short paper can be revised and resubmitted for reevaluation.
+Zoom participation will be 20% of the final grade. - Due dates are absolute and late work will not be accepted without a prior approval. - Plagiarism detection software may be used in this course.
+Assignments are electronically submitted.